sujaykhond/sujaykhond/README.md

 - 👋 Hi, I’m @sujaykhond
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning B.E AIML
-- 💞️ I’m looking to collaborate on software development
+- 💞️ I’m looking to collaborate on web Development And Machine Learning
 - 📫 How to reach me sujaykhond@gmail.com

 <!---